-I spent the entire afternoon getting ready, but I have been preparing for months.
+I spent the entire afternoon getting ready, but I had been preparing for months.
 I have so many expectations, and my heart is nearly swelling out of my chest.

-I stepped into the car, waiting for the driver to move, yet something is wrong.
+I stepped into the car, waiting for the driver to move, yet something was wrong.
 Finally, the driver apologizes, “I’m sorry, miss, there is something wrong with the car.”

 “Oh,” I say, hearing all the disappointment in my heart speak.
 “I hope you can get it fixed.”

 “Me too,” he says, stepping out of the car to look under the hood of the car.